phunanon/ttyt/README.md

 - Read data sent to your identity
 - Clear data sent to your identity

-Due to its design, I'm not afraid to say you can send me a TTYT mail (if you're willing to do proof-of-work!): xxx@ttyt.7287425.xyz
+Due to its design, I'm not hesitant to say you can send tmail to me at `xxx@ttyt.7287425.xyz`

 ## API